Story by Elizabeth Schoof, Opinion Editor

 Photo courtesy of L@SA

-Latin@ Student Association (L@SA) has been a beloved RSO on our campus for quite some time.
-This organization is known around campus for its efforts to create an inclusive environment for Latinx students, as well as its efforts to educate our community about the many diverse Latinx cultures.
+Latin@ Student Association (L@SA) has been a beloved RSO on campus for quite some time.
+This organization is known around Aquinas for its efforts to create an inclusive environment for Latinx students, as well as its efforts to educate our community about the many diverse Latinx cultures.

 “The best part of L@SA is that it provides others in the community with the opportunity to participate and learn more about different Latinx cultural events,” said Senior Nora Botello, the Treasurer of L@SA.
 “You do not have to be of Latinx descent to participate.
 We are all working together to help students feel included and at home here at Aquinas.”